NadimGhaznavi/ai/pages/ai-snake-game.md

- m        | Print the neural network to console a        | Speed the game up z        | Slow the game down p        | Pause the game spacebar | Resume the game q        | Quit the game
+ m        | Print the neural network to console a        | Speed the game up z        | Slow the game down h        | Stop displaying the game, while letting it continue to run i        | Resume displaying the game m        | Print the runtime neural network p        | Pause the game spacebar | Resume the game q        | Quit the game